josephkipkemoi/quotationGenerator/README.md

 No information is stored in the database, it is removed 24 hours after the original file has been downloaded

 ## Requirements to start application
-PHP 8 >
-Composer
+Docker
+docker-compose

 ## How to install application
 -  Git clone https://github.com/josephkipkemoi/quotationGenerator.git
 -  cd quotationGenerator
--  Composer Install
+-  docker-compose up
--  Npm run and install
--  Php artisan serve
+-  Open port localhost:8000

 ## Database
-Sqlite database is  used for developement
+MYSQL is used as Database

+MYSQL ENVIRONMENT
+DB_CONNECTION=mysql
+DB_HOST=db // from db service in docker-compose.yml
+DB_PORT=3306
+DB_DATABASE=
+DB_USERNAME=
+DB_PASSWORD=